sanj0/salty-engine/README.md

 # Salty Engine

-Salty Engine is a Java library for making a whole 2D Game with only one single engine.
+Salty Engine is a Java library for making a whole 2D Game with only one single engine and **without any dependencies**.
 It aims to be a very user-friendly and easy-to-use 2D Game making tool for Java.

 ### It isn't just a library for rendering
 It also includes collision detection, physics, several visual effects, over 100 beautiful colors, useful utility classes, hardware acceleration as well as saving data and much more,